akshnataraj/Subcellular-location-prediction/README.md

 codes which are either base pairs or amino acids.
 In addition, a set of 20 blind sequences was provided to check the overall performance in generalizing the sequences.

+## Results and discussions
+To evaluate the performance of a classifier (Fig 8), “Accuracy” score was used as the metric.
+All the different classification methods performed similar to each other in terms of the Accuracy metric.

+Ensemble methods performed the best compared to clustering, non-linear classifiers.
+Results emphasize the Gradient Boosting classifier is able to effectively classify with a test accuracy of 66.7%.